matzsoft/WitnessPuzzles/README.md

 ### Functional

-1. Add new icon types: triangles, elimination, and tetris.
+1. Add new icon types: triangles and tetris.
 1. Make an icon for the app.
 1. Look to cleanup the extra* methods.
 1. Can the IconType enum be eliminated by type introspection?